Comparing the latent features of universal machine-learning interatomic potentials: Results

 We first quantitatively compare the latent features of different uMLIPs by computing the GFRE and LFRE between the four models considered.
 The errors are computed for structures in the test subset of the Massive Atomic Diversity (MAD) dataset~\cite{MAD}, which contains chemical systems with a broad coverage across 85 elements and exhibits vast structural diversity.
 We exclude the single-atom structures (incompatible with UMA) and polonium- or radon-containing structures (not supported by MACE trained on MPtrj) to yield 258,561 atomic environments from 9,461 structures.
 We then perform random stratified sampling across the subsets of MAD dataset at the atomic level to select 1,000 atomic environments for $\mathcal{D}_{\text{test}}$.
 All remaining environments are used as $\mathcal{D}_{\text{train}}$ to compute the regression weights $\widehat{P}_{FF'}$.

 The heat maps in Fig.~\ref{fig:umlip-errors} reveal distinct trends in the feature reconstruction performances across the uMLIPs.
 Overall, the values are large (average of 0.66 for GFRE and 0.37 for LFRE off-diagonal cross-terms), indicating that each model encodes the chemical space in a unique manner.
+That latent spaces of different models differ significantly is not surprising.
+Latent features are only weakly constrained by the learning target: in principle, a model could learn the energy as the first feature, and have all others reflect completely unrelated components of the molecular structure.
+Therefore, the latent space reflects the priors explicitly and implicitly encoded in the model architecture, the choice of hyperparameters, and the training strategy.

 The LFREs are generally lower than the GFREs, which reflects the ability of the LFRE to implicitly account for nonlinear relationships between the feature spaces.
-The lowest GFREs and LFREs are observed when MACE-MP-03b features are used as targets, suggesting that the other uMLIPs can reliably recover the information encoded in its features.
+The lowest GFREs and LFREs are observed when MACE-MP-0b3 features are used as targets, suggesting that the other uMLIPs can reliably recover the information encoded in its features.
 Conversely, the highest errors are observed when DPA-3.1 features serve as targets.

-The average GFREs across the off-diagonal targets for each source model are 0.70 for MACE-MP-03b, 0.60 for PET-MAD, 0.67 for DPA-3.1, and 0.68 for UMA-S-1P1.
+The average GFREs across the off-diagonal targets for each source model are 0.70 for MACE-MP-0b3, 0.60 for PET-MAD, 0.67 for DPA-3.1, and 0.68 for UMA-S-1P1.
 For the LFRE, they are 0.35, 0.33, 0.38, and 0.44, respectively.
 PET-MAD exhibits marginally lower GFREs and LFREs in reconstructing the features of all other uMLIPs, despite being trained on the smallest dataset among the models considered.
 To rule out the fact that the low PET-MAD reconstruction errors are lower only because we are using the MAD dataset as a benchmark, we repeat the analysis using the Alexandria subset \cite{Alexandria} (cf. SI~\ref{sec:si-errors-umlip-alexandria}).
 We observe similar trends, indicating that the smaller MAD dataset can still sufficiently represent the configuration space of much larger datasets, and that its choice for our analysis does not introduce a significant bias.

+In SI \ref{sec:si-errors-umlip-bb}, we also present the feature reconstruction errors (FREs) across the models for the backbone features (representations obtained immediately after message-passing and before the MLP readout), which show smaller reconstruction error (average off-diagonal GFRE is 0.54, LFRE is 0.30) and hence relatively higher generalizability across the models.